 Germination And Its Requirements

-The process of a seed turning into a plant (seedling) in the presence of optimum sunlight, air and water is known as germination.
+The process by which a seed transforms into a plant (seedling) in optimum sunlight, air, and water is called germination.
 The seed can grow within its range of minimum and maximum temperatures.
-Any temperature beyond its given range can either damage the seeds or make them dormant.
+Any temperature above this range can either damage the seeds or make them dormant.

 The seed coat has tiny holes or pores through which water and air can enter.
-Just like any living thing, the seed also needs oxygen and gives out carbon dioxide until the leaves grow, at which point it can produce oxygen.
-The soil needs to be porous, so that water and air can enter and reach the seed.
+Like any living thing, the seed needs oxygen and releases carbon dioxide until the leaves grow, at which point it can produce oxygen.
+The soil must be porous for water and air to penetrate and reach the seed.

-If the soil is not porous, carbon dioxide won’t leave the seed and it will suffocate.
-When the optimum conditions are met, the seed absorbs more and more water (imbibition), swells up and bursts open!
+If the soil is not porous, carbon dioxide does not leave the seed, and it will suffocate.
+If the optimal conditions are met, the seed absorbs more and more water (imbibition), swells up, and bursts!

 Once the seed coat bursts open, a primary root emerges, known as the radical.
 In almost all plants, the root comes before the shoot.
 However, there are some exceptions; in coconuts, the plumule or the shoot emerges before the root.
-Once the root emerges, it starts absorbing water and nutrients from the soil, a function previously performed by the seed coat.
+Once the root appears, it begins to absorb water and nutrients from the soil, a function previously performed by the seed coat.

-However, a seed that hasn’t grown any leaves yet manages to survive with the food (starch) stored inside the cotyledons of the seed.
-Once the seed bursts open, the root and the cotyledons are still present, while the seed coat falls in the soil and detaches itself from the plant.
-The cotyledons continue providing food to the baby plant until the leaves emerge and are capable of making their own food.
+However, a seed that has not yet grown leaves manages to survive with the starch stored inside the cotyledons of the seed.
+Once the seed bursts, the root, and the cotyledons are still present, while the seed coat falls in the soil and detaches itself from the plant.
+The cotyledons continue providing food to the baby plant until the leaves emerge and produce their own food.